-Evidence of misconduct or gross negligence by the beneficiary during the performance, deferral per concerning risks) will trigger malus & claw-back conditions.
+Evidence of misconduct or gross negligence by the beneficiary during the performance, deferral period concerning risks) will trigger malus & claw-back conditions

-A. NOP excluding income from buy-back of own debt and from the fair value accounting of own liab B. Net Profit stated in the Balance Sheet, excluding any extraordinary items as considered appropria C. Measured every year at Dec 31st.

-D. CET1 capital ratio is the CET1 capital of the institution expressed as a percentage of the total risk compensations for 2018.
-For the next years, in case Authorities recommendations change the th RAF Trigger will be applied.
-In line with the ECB recommendations on variable remunerations, the CET1 ratio requirement is increased from 10.3% to 10.4% according to the "linear path" towards the "fully loaded" requirement to be reached by January 1, 2019.
-Thanks to the lower P2 SREP requirement applied to the group in 2018, the increase is lower than previously estimated on the basis of regulatory requirements in place last year.

-E. The >100% threshold is defined as limit in the 2017 RAF.
-This threshold is higher than the Minimum Regulatory Target for 2017 (80%).
-For the next years, in case of change in the Minimum Regulatory Target as more restrictive than the threshold currently used, the same will be updated accordingly

-F. The >100% threshold is defined as limit in the 2017 RAF, in absence of a Minimum Regulatory requirement for 2017 but foreseen for the 2018 (100%).
-For the next years, in case of change in the Minimum Regulatory Target as more restrictive than the threshold currently used, the same will be updated accordingly G. Malus conditions are measured on a yearly basis before the payment of the deferred installments.
+- A. NOP excluding income from buy-back of own debt and from the fair value accounting of own liabilities. - Measured every year at Dec 31st. - are not applicable, RAF Trigger will be applied.
+The CET1 ratio requirement envisaged by the ECB letter on variable remunerations, is increased from 10.4% to 11.1% mainly according to the "linear path" towards the "fully loaded" requirement completed on January 1, 2019.
+2018 SREP capital demand (i.e. the sum of Pillar 2 requirement and Pillar 2 Guidance) to be applied to the Group in 2019, are confirmed at the levels in place last year. - Regulatory Target as more restrictive than the threshold currently used, the same will be updated accordingly - the Minimum Regulatory Target as more restrictive than the threshold currently used, the same will be updated accordingly - G. Malus conditions are measured on a yearly basis before the payment of the deferred installments.

-It is expected a correlation mechanism with risk, based on a qualitative assessment of the Risk Appetite Framework and carried out through the annual risk dashboard (more details in the parag.
-5.3) during the Plan time horizon.
+It is expected a correlation mechanism with risk, based on a qualitative assessment of the Risk Appetite Framework and carried out through the annual risk dashboard (more details in the paragraph 5.3) during the Plan time horizon.
 Based on this assessment, a progressive reduction of the incentive can be envisaged until zeroing, in case of material breaches of RAF across the period.

-It is foreseen also a qualitative assessment by the Remuneration Committee and the Board of Directors on the basis of non-purely formulistic elements, to keep into consideration the value creation for shareholders (i.e. Total Shareholder Return) in absolute and relative terms, the achievement of further managerial KPIs
+It is foreseen also a qualitative assessment by the Remuneration Committee and the Board of Directors on the basis of non-purely formulistic elements, to keep into consideration the value creation for shareholders (i.e. Total Shareholder Return) in absolute and